Mammothon FAQ

 Where is Mammothon happening?

 Since 2013, Mammothon has grown exponentially across the province of Ontario.
-In 2016, nearly 55 Ontario Breast Screening Program sites from Niagara Falls to Thunder Bay participated in Mammothon.
 Check back frequently for updates on locations nearest you.

 Who can get a mammogram during Mammothon?

-Women 50 to 74 should be screened for breast cancer every two years with a mammogram.
-Women who have not had their mammogram within the last two years are encouraged to get up to date by participating in Mammothon. *Note* Women who are unable to attend Mammothon are encouraged to book a mammogram at another convenient time.
+women, Two-Spirit people, trans people and nonbinary people ages 40 to 74 should be screened for breast cancer every two years with a mammogram.
+Those who have not had their mammogram within the last two years are encouraged to get up to date by participating in Mammothon. *Note* if you are unable to attend Mammothon you are encouraged to book a mammogram at another convenient time.

-How do women book a mammogram during Mammothon?
+How do you book a mammogram during Mammothon?

-Women can self-refer and book their own appointment for Mammothon – No doctor referral is required!
+You can self-refer and book your own appointment for Mammothon – No doctor referral is required!